pritesh-shrivastava/SICP_notes_exercises/chapter_1/part_1_3/section_1_3_3/section_1_3_3.md

 #### Ex1.38

-In 1737, the Swiss mathematician Leonhard Euler published a memoir De Fractionibus Continuis, which included a continued fraction expansion for e − 2 , where e is the base of the natural logarithms.
-In this fraction, the N i are all 1, and the D i are successively 1, 2, 1, 1, 4, 1, 1, 6, 1, 1, 8, ….
-Write a program that uses your cont-frac procedure from Exercise 1.37 to approximate e , based on Euler’s expansion.
+In 1737, the Swiss mathematician Leonhard Euler published a memoir De Fractionibus Continuis, which included a continued fraction expansion for `e − 2` , where e is the base of the natural logarithms.
+In this fraction, the Ni are all 1, and the Di are successively 1, 2, 1, 1, 4, 1, 1, 6, 1, 1, 8, ….
+Write a program that uses your cont-frac procedure from Exercise 1.37 to approximate e, based on Euler’s expansion.

+_Solution_ : Check script _approx_euler_no.lsp_ .
+We get euler's no (2.71828) accurate upto 5 decimal places with a value of k = 10 !

+#### Ex1.39

+A continued fraction representation of the tangent function was published in 1770 by the German mathematician J.H.
+Lambert:
+`tan ⁡ x = x / 1 − x^2 /  3 − x^2 / 5 − … ,`
+where x is in radians.
+Define a procedure (tan-cf x k) that computes an approximation to the tangent function based on Lambert’s formula. k specifies the number of terms to compute, as in Exercise 1.37.

+_Solution_ : Check script _tangent_approx.lisp_ .